andrew/ultimate-awesome/README.md

 - [awesome-web3-games](https://github.com/moonstream-to/awesome-web3-games) - A list of web3 games.
 - [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.
 - [awesome-sentiment-attitude-extraction](https://github.com/nicolay-r/awesome-sentiment-attitude-extraction) - A curated list of awesome sentiment analysis studies, in which attitude corresponds to the text position conveyed by Subject towards other Object mentioned in text such as: entities, events, etc.
-- [awesome-a2a-libraries](https://github.com/nMaroulis/awesome-a2a-libraries) - A curated list of Agent-to-Agent (A2A) libraries and SDKs, organized by programming language.
 - [awesome-ai-startups](https://github.com/nowork-studio/awesome-ai-startups) - A curated list of indie-built AI startups — bootstrapped, pre-seed, and angel-funded products only.
 - [awesome-hotwire](https://github.com/omarluq/awesome-hotwire) - ⚡ A curated list of awesome Hotwire resources.
 - [awesome-databricks](https://github.com/ossinova/awesome-databricks) - A collection of useful and awesome Databricks resources.